escusado/quick-firebase-queue/README.md

 In this paricular case, the data structure will be passed to the 'addName' worker first then to the `addStats` one in that order, until no more jobs are stored there (which would be the `complete` state).

-Workers are defined here at server instantiation
+Workers are defined here at server instantiation, in this case in the firebq wrapper ([here](https://github.com/escusado/quick-firebase-queue/blob/ui/bin/firebq/index.js#L25))

+So then we have full circle, the character can have all the scripts for him.